LeudiX/custom-auth/README.md

-# Custom Auth User Model Pet Project Tutorial
+# Simple Student Inquiry Project with custom Auth User Model

 For user authentication purposes using email and password credentials